neroroxxx/BMC/README.md

 ***Version 1.2.0 Teensy LC is no longer supported as it doesn't have enough Flash to hold BMC + Debugging, this makes it very difficult to ensure compatibility.***

-**PLEASE READ THIS DOCUMENT FIRST, SPECIALLY THE [INSTALLATION](#installation) REQUIREMENTS FOR THE LIBRARY, BMC IS NOT A TYPICAL LIBRARY AND REQUIRES AN EASY MOD TO THE TEENSYDUINO IDE boards.txt FILE.**
+**PLEASE READ THIS DOCUMENT FIRST, SPECIALLY THE [INSTALLATION](#installation) REQUIREMENTS FOR THE LIBRARY, BMC REQUIRES TEENSYDUINO AND THE BMC FOR TEENSY BOARDS TO BE INSTALLED.**

 **YOU CAN DOWNLOAD THE BMC LIBRARY FROM THE ARDUINO LIBRARY MANAGER AND KEEP IT UP TO DATE THERE!**